Andy Murray: 2018: Hip surgery, return to tour

-2019: Second hip surgery, comeback, and first title in two years
+2019: Surgery, first title in two years

-Murray travelled to Brisbane early in order to better prepare for the Brisbane International.
-He won his first round match against James Duckworth in straight sets but admitted post-match that he did not know how long he would be able to play top-class tennis.
-Murray was defeated in the next round by Daniil Medvedev, at that time ranked 16th in the world.
+At Brisbane he won his first round match against James Duckworth in straight sets but admitted post-match that he did not know how long he would be able to play top-class tennis.
+Murray was defeated in the next round by Daniil Medvedev.

-On 11 January 2019, at a press conference just before the 2019 Australian Open, an emotional Murray announced that he could possibly retire from professional tennis due to struggling physically for a "long time", particularly with his hip injury.
+On 11 January, at a press conference just before the 2019 Australian Open, an emotional Murray announced that he could possibly retire from professional tennis due to struggling physically for a "long time", particularly with his hip injury.
 He said that he had been suffering with hip pain on a daily basis, and that it caused him to struggle with tasks like putting his shoes and socks on.
-He spoke of the possibility of a second hip surgery, but expressed doubt this would be a viable option to prolong his career, merely allowing him to "have a better quality of life, and be out of pain".
-He hoped to make it through to Wimbledon, but that the Australian Open could be his final tournament if he was not able to last until the summer, stating: "I'm not sure I can play through the pain for another four or five months".
-Active and retired tennis players, including Juan Martín del Potro, Kyle Edmund, Bilie Jean King and the other members of the 'Big Four' paid tribute to Murray upon his announcement.
+He said that the Australian Open could be his final tournament, stating: "I'm not sure I can play through the pain for another four or five months".
+Active and retired tennis players, including Juan Martín del Potro, Kyle Edmund, Billie Jean King and the other members of the 'Big Four' paid tribute to Murray upon his announcement.

-Murray entered the singles of the Australian Open, however lost his opening match against 22nd seed Roberto Bautista Agut in a four-hour, five-set 'epic'.
+At the Australian Open Murray lost his opening match against 22nd seed Roberto Bautista Agut in a four-hour, five-setter.
 At its conclusion, a video montage of tributes featuring other top players Roger Federer, Novak Djokovic, Sloane Stephens and Caroline Wozniacki played in deference to his impending retirement.
 In his post-match interview, he stated that he was considering a second hip surgery, and had not yet ruled out a return to the sport upon recovering from the operation.